Pkuchlyan/Pdf-merger/README.md

 # Pdf-merger
-user input two or more pdf for merging together
+user input two or more pdf for merging together and creating one pdf this project was created by using Python language